All Products

 How do I change a VARCHAR column to LONGTEXT?

-If I add an auto-increment column to an existing table with data, will the column be auto-filled for the historical data?
+If I add an AUTO_INCREMENT column to a table that already has data, will historical rows be populated?

 Can I change the distribution key or partition key?

-AnalyticDB for MySQL does not support adding, deleting, or changing distribution keys or partition keys.
-If your business requires changing a distribution or partition key, you can use the following solution.
+No. AnalyticDB for MySQL does not support adding, dropping, or changing distribution keys or partition keys.
+To change them, create a new table and migrate your data:

 CREATE TABLE order_auto_opt_v1 (